victorkuster/community-insights-bot/README.md

 # Community Insights Bot

-A Discord bot that analyzes community conversations and generates structured insights using LLMs.
+A Discord bot that turns raw community conversations into structured, actionable insights using local LLMs.

-It processes messages directly from Discord or from exported `.txt` files (Discord or WhatsApp), organizing discussions into weekly and monthly summaries.
+Analyze messages directly from Discord or exported `.txt` files (Discord or WhatsApp), without token limits or API costs.

 ---